niwatorrri/830-advanced-ui/hw4/README.md

     - Windows key modifier and Function key modifier are not supported, as I cannot find them in java.awt.event.InputEvent.
 They seem to be considered as normal keys instead of modifiers since they, (to be specific, Windows, F1, F2, F3, etc.,) can only be found in java.awt.event.KeyEvent.
 - InteractiveWindowGroup class
     - Added a fluent API for addBehavior and removeBehavior method in InteractiveWindowGroup class, as well as addBehaviors and removeBehaviors methods for lazy people.
-    - Behaviors can have priorities, and multiple behaviors that share the same priority can simultaneously react on one input event.
+    - Behaviors can have priorities.
+Multiple behaviors that share the same priority can simultaneously react on one input event.
 (Haven't fully tested, might be messy.)
     - When a keyboard event occurs, the x and y parameters in the resulting BehaviorEvent object is the current mouse position.
 The `start()` method in Behavior will consider this position as well.
 - Constraints
     - Declared Constraint and Dependency as abstract classes and force user to implement `getValue()`.
 NoConstraint class can be instantiated for a default initializer.